 Instructor: Aurelie Athan, Ph.D.
-3 Credits, Spring 2026 Semester

-Course content: This workshop explores the transformative power of symbols and archetypes.
-It places the imagination and our creative engagement with the mythopoetic structure of the psyche at the heart of learning, change, and well-being.
-Symbols are everywhere, around us and inside of us, yet we rarely take the time to encounter these portals of self-understanding; nor might we know how to extract the meaning offered.
+3 Credits, Spring 2026 Semester of us, yet we rarely take the time to encounter these portals of self-understanding; nor might we know how to extract the meaning offered.
 The purpose of this class is to mobilize an "inner guidance system" to shift from an external preoccupation to an internal relationship to one's professional calling.